Learn about the earnest money deposit.

 "What is earnest money when buying a home?"
-This question is very common among first-time home buyers.
+This question is very common for first-time home buyers.
 Not only have I been asked this question by the first-timers, but I have been asked by home sellers as well.
 Most likely it's because they had forgotten they, too, had to hand over earnest money when they bought their home.
 Earnest money is important to both the home buyer and the home seller.
 In this article, you will find out what earnest money is, as well as how to protect it.
 Read on to be fully educated about what earnest money is when buying a home.

 What is earnest money?